PeytonPlayz595/c0.0.23a_01/README.md

-# Infdev-20100630-1 WebGL
+# Infdev-20100630-1-WebGL
-Minecraft Infdev-20100630-1 WebGL is a full WebGL port of Minecraft Infdev-20100630-1 that can be played in the browser.
-<br>

-fuck microsoft :trollface:
-<br>
-also Winix, fuck off

-## Project Removal
-This project is just for fun, if it has to be taken down for any legal reasons email me at PeytonPlayz585@gmail.com

-## How to play?
+This project aims to be a 1:1 replica of Minecraft Infdev 20100630-1 ported to the browser using WebGL and TeaVM.

 ## Contributing

-## Bug
+Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585) because I probably won't check pull requests that often.

-## Controls
+## Bugs

 ## Pros & Cons

 Pros:
+- Can be played in the browser (No Download)
+- ITS FREE!
--
+- More features

 Cons:
+- EXTREMELY laggy
--
+- It's pirated

-## Screenshots
+- Has bugs & some features may have to be removed for performance issues

+<br>

+fuck microsoft :trollface:
+<br>